 5. Try Donor Segmentation

-Since we just mentioned If you know one segment of your donor base is more likely to give online than it’s vital you meet them where they are.
+Since we just mentioned that if you know one segment of your donor base is more likely to give online, than it’s vital you meet them where they are.

 Start by performing some data mining through your donor management software or another tracking system.
 Check specifically for donors in these categories: